a5830017/account-tutorial/README.md

 Tutorial 2 create model
 - about model

-    you should design your app and make it in table style
+    you should design your app and look it in table style
 - create model

     after you have idea now you can create model